junxit/us-congress-bills-115/bill.md

     - **(B)** the alternative of no action.
 - **(d)** *Agreements with States*
   - **(1)** *In general* The Secretary is authorized to enter into agreements with any of the western States to facilitate processing of applications and conveyance of selected land.
-  - **(2)** *Agreement* On completion of a pre­ap­pli­ca­tion process that includes identification of land to be conveyed, the Secretary and the western State may enter into a nonbinding agreement that includes—
+  - **(2)** *Agreement* On completion of a pre­application process that includes identification of land to be conveyed, the Secretary and the western State may enter into a nonbinding agreement that includes—
     - **(A)** a time schedule for completing the conveyances;
     - **(B)** an assignment of responsibility for performance of required functions and for costs associated with processing the conveyances; and
     - **(C)** a statement specifying whether assumption of costs will be allowed pursuant to section 8(d).